GoogleCloudPlatform/spanner-migration-tool/README.md

 dot separator).
 The file prefix can be overridden using the `-prefix` [option](#options).

-## Options
+## Command line flags

-HarbourBridge accepts the following options:

-`-dbname` Specifies the name of the Spanner database to create.
-This must be a new database.
-If dbname is not specified, HarbourBridge creates a new unique dbname.

-`-instance` Specifies the Spanner instance to use.
-The new database will be created in this instance.
-If not specified, the tool automatically determines an appropriate instance using gcloud.

-`-driver` Specifies the driver to use for schema and data conversion.
-Supported drivers are _'postgres'_, _'pg_dump'_, _'mysql'_ and _'mysqldump'_.
-By default, the driver is _'pg_dump'_.
+`-source` Required flag.
+Specifies the source database.
+Supported source databases are _'postgres'_, _'mysql'_ and _'dynamodb'_.

-`-schema-sample-size` Specifies the number of rows to use for inferring schema (only for DynamoDB).
-By default, the schema sample size is 100,000.
+`-target` Optional flag.
+Specifies the target database.
+Defaults to _'spanner'_ , which is the only supported target database today.

 `-prefix` Specifies a file prefix for the report, schema, and bad-data files written by the tool.
 If no file prefix is specified, the name of the Spanner database (plus a '.') is used.

 `-v` or `-verbose` Specifies verbose mode.
 This will cause HarbourBridge to output detailed messages about the conversion.

-`-schema-only` Specifies that only schema processing will be performed.
-Any data in the source database will be ignored.

-`-data-only` Specifies that only data migration will be performed.
-A spanner database will be created based on the schema state provided by a session file (`-session`) and data will be migrated.

 `-skip-foreign-keys` Controls whether we add foreign key constraints after data migration is complete.
 This flag cannot be used with schema-only mode,